mehmetsen80/cbcommercesymfonybundle/README.md

 ## Installing

-change your composer with the bundle library and version
+edit your composer with the bundle library and version

 ```
 {